vincentlaucsb/Java-Notes/Java-vs-Python-Cpp.md

 A list some interesting comparisons that popped into my head while coding

 ## Java vs. Python
+### Boolean Shorthands
+ * In Python, the boolean value of some_number is True if some_number is any non-zero number.
+   * Java: error: incompatible types: int cannot be converted to boolean

 ### Syntax
  * Java has curly braces and semi-colons